rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 Conditionals based on ansible_facts
 -----------------------------------

-Facts are data about hosts, and they are frequently the basis for conditionals.
-Facts include things like the IP address or operating system of a remote host, or the status of a filesystem.
-Many conditionals evaluate Ansible facts.
-Here are some use cases for conditionals based on facts:
+Often you want to execute or skip a task based on facts.
+Facts are attributes of individual hosts, including IP address, operating system, the status of a filesystem, and many more.
+With conditionals based on facts:

-  - Install a certain package only when the operating system is a particular version.
+  - You can install a certain package only when the operating system is a particular version.
-  - Skip configuring a firewall on hosts with internal IP addresses.
+  - You can skip configuring a firewall on hosts with internal IP addresses.
-  - Perform some cleanup steps only when a filesystem is getting full.
+  - You can perform cleanup tasks only when a filesystem is getting full.

 See :ref:`commonly_used_facts` for a list of facts that frequently appear in conditional statements.
 Not all facts exist for all hosts.
 For example, the 'lsb_major_release' fact used in an example below only exists when the lsb_release package is installed on the target host.
 To see what facts are available on your systems, add a debug task to your playbook::